Zainali005/Zainali005/README.md

 ## ⚡ Fun Fact

-- I enjoy contributing to open-source projects and exploring new technologies in my free time.
+- I enjoy contributing to open-source projects and exploring new technologies in my spare time.

 ---

-Feel free to adjust any details, such as links and contact information, to suit your needs!
+Feel free to reach out if you want to connect or collaborate on exciting projects!